alexchaomander/semantic-kernel-v1.0-hackathon/submissions/CodeMapper/ConsoleCodeMapper/FirstPrompt.md

 # Your goal
 You are going to produce a mapping between the codes of two systems: (source) and (destination).
 The remainder of this text will give you information and examples of the data you will be working with.
-At the end I will provide you with an action plan, for you to execute once I tell you to 'proceed'.

-Do not yet start to execute the action plan, but just absorb all the information and tell me what your plan is succintly.
+Do not start to execute the mapping plan yet: just absorb all the information and tell me what your plan is succintly.
 Provide a short sample result as well so we can be sure you match the format outlined below.

 ## Information on codes
 A code is a data structure that contains the following fields: